 - Mangrove Tree Resort World Sanya Bay Kapok Tower is the perfect, affordable hotel with kids play areas, water slides and

-Chengdu is the perfect destination to start exploring China and we loved spending time in this great city as a family of 5 on our
+Chengdu is the perfect destination to start exploring China and we loved spending time in this great city as a family of 5 on our 3 month trip in Asia.

 Initially, what drew us to Chengdu was the promise of seeing the amazing Giant Panda up close but it became so much more than that as we connected with locals at the community playground, discovered amazing food and even spent a lunchtime with local monks in a monastery.

 We flew into Chengdu from Melbourne, Australia via Kuala Lumpur.
-We had to organise an E- which was a pretty easy process.
+We had to organise an E- visa beforehand which was a pretty easy process.
 We had booked a guest house in the centre of the city and it confirmed our decision that guesthouses are not just for young backpackers, they can be amazing places for families too.
 We loved the communal eating areas, being able to book affordable tours and the fun activities they hosted.

 Things to do in Chengdu